JoeFanning/Autonomous-Data-Mapping-Analytics-Web-Application/README.md

 Data Drift happens when the structure or statistical properties of your data shift over time.
 A common and frustrating type is **Schema Drift**, which occurs when file headers or column names suddenly change without warning.

-For example, if a traditional program expects an Excel column to be named exactly `"Price"`, but a user or automated system updates the file and names it `"Unit Cost"`, `"Rate"`, or `"MSRP"`, the pipeline will break and the software will crash.
+For example, if a traditional program expects an Excel column to be named exactly `"Total Price", but a user or automated system updates the file column names to `"Total Amount"`, `"Invoice Total"`, or `"Net Cost"`, the pipeline will break and the software will crash.

 ---